shuozhixu/CMS-MTP_2025/README.md

 ## Submission

-Once all simulations are finished, for the two MEAs assigned to you, please upload the following to Canvas by mid-night April 25:
+Once all simulations are finished, for the two MEAs assigned to you, please upload the following to Canvas by mid-night May 2nd:

 - The lattice parameters of the two MEAs
 - Files `data.MoNbTa_CSRO`, `data.MoNbV_CSRO`, `data.NbTaV_CSRO`, and/or `data.NbVW_CSRO`